Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Summary and discussions

+It is interesting to note that for the IRS data, the inequality indices have not quite reached the value 0.87 (that we argue here to be the attractor resulting from an SOC state), but Fig. \ref{irs_gk} in Sec.2.5 clearly shows that both $g$ and $k$ are consistently growing with time, presumably due to gradual withdrawal of public welfare programs in the US and have already crossed the Pareto value $k=0.80$.
+It may be predicted to reach 0.87 with the complete withdrawal of the above mentioned public welfare programs i.e., allowing the participants to reach a state of unrestricted competition.

-Generally speaking, our study (both data analysis and mathematical structural analysis) here clearly confirms that while the Gini index ($g$) and Kolkata index ($k$) could in principle assume any value from zero or half respectively (for perfect equality) to unity (for both the indices for extreme inequality), the social dynamics of competitions take the index values of $g = k \simeq 0.87$, suggesting that about 87\% wealth, citations or votes are possessed, earned or won by 13\% people, papers or election candidates in cases of extreme competition.
+Generally speaking, our study (both data analysis and mathematical structural analysis) here clearly confirms that while the Gini index ($g$) and Kolkata index ($k$) could in principle assume any value from zero or half respectively (for perfect equality) to unity (for both the indices for extreme inequality), the social dynamics of competitions take the index values of $g = k \simeq 0.87$, suggesting that about 87\% wealth, citations or votes are possessed, earned or won by 13\% people, papers or election candidates in cases of unrestricted competition.
 This may be a quantitative and generalized (over all social sectors) version of the more than a century old 80-20 (or $k = 0.80$) law of Pareto \cite{Pareto1971Translation}.

-\section{Appendices}
+In fact, this feature of the inequality indices stems from the SOC nature of the underlying dynamics and have been shown to be present in a myriad of SOC models in physical science \cite{mbc,front}.

+\section{Appendices:}

-\subsection{Appendix {\bf A}}
+\subsection{Appendix {\bf A}:}

 In Figure \ref{fig:symmetriclc}, the area between $45^0$ line and the Lorenz curve (shaded in red) is $g/2$.
 Define the area of the rectangle $AF_1F_2C=AC\times OP$ as $\mathcal{A}$.
 It is easy to work out that $\mathcal{A}=AC\times OP=\{(1/\sqrt{2})-\sqrt{2}(1-k)\}\times \sqrt{2}=(2k-1)$.
 Suppose, we take $g=k$ and $g/2=\alpha \mathcal{A}$ for some fraction $\alpha$.
 Then, on simplification we have